Black Friday With a Psychologist: Shopping Addiction and “Retail Therapy”

 5. Shop with an Accountability Partner

-If you’re going out shopping at brick and mortar stores, bring a trusted friend or family member along for support.
-They can help keep you accountable, provide perspective on your purchases, and offer encouragement to resist impulsive buying.
-If you’re preparing for an online shopping occasion such as Black Friday, ask a safe person in your life to be your accountability partner.
-Shopping accountability partners can discuss budgets, specific limits for each item or category, and time limits on shopping websites or apps.
+If you’re going out shopping at brick and mortar stores, you can take a trusted friend or family member for support.
+They can help keep you accountable to your long-term financial goals, provide perspective on your purchases, and offer encouragement to resist impulsive buying that you might regret later.
+If you’re preparing for an online shopping occasion such as Black Friday, ask a safe person in your life to be your accountability partner for that.
+Shopping accountability partners can discuss budgets, establish limits for each item or category, and also establish time limits on shopping websites or apps.

 7. Seek Professional Help

-If shopping addiction or emotional spending significantly impacts your well-being, seeking support from professionals is crucial.
-A licensed psychologist can provide personalized strategies to address the root causes of compulsive spending, especially since this is often connected to simultaneous mood and anxiety symptoms.
+If shopping addiction or emotional spending significantly impacts your well-being, seeking support from a professional is necessary.
+A licensed psychologist or therapist can provide personalized strategies to address the root causes of emotional spending, especially since this is often connected to simultaneous mood and anxiety symptoms.
 Shopping addiction is a holistic problem, however, and people who struggle with this issue also benefit from the support of financial educators and counselors, support groups, medical prescribers, and spiritual leaders.
+Many people find the 12-step group Debtors Anonymous to be essential in their recovery.

 Shopping Addiction & Emotional Spending: Conclusions